 In 1970 ESSA was reorganized as part of USDOC's Reorganization Plan No. 4 of 1970, becoming the National Oceanic and Atmospheric Administration (NOAA).
 In 1977 NOAA established line offices and ERL remained in Boulder under NOAA's Office of Research and Development (ORD).
 The Aeronomy Laboratory (AL) continued and the Wave Propagation Laboratory spun-off additional laboratories and then became the Environmental Technology Laboratory (ETL) under ERL.
 In the 1980s, the Aeronomy Laboratory and ETL became two research laboratories under NOAA's Office of Oceanic and Atmospheric Research (OAR), also referred to as NOAA Research.
 ERL continued to oversee the NOAA Research laboratories into the 1990s before it was disestablished.

 On October 1, 2005 the NOAA Research laboratories in Boulder reorganized into four divisions of the Earth System Research Laboratory (ESRL).
 The Aeronomy Laboratory and ETL became parts of the Chemical Sciences Division (CSD) and the Physical Sciences Division (PSD).
 Among the transition, the AL Tropical Dynamics and Climate Group moved to the ESRL PSD, and the ETL Optical Remote Sensing Division moved to the ESRL CSD.
-Following are the NOAA Aeronomy Laboratory and NOAA ETL Optical Remote Sensing Division "at a glance" prior to the Fall of 2005 when they merged to become the NOAA ESRL Chemical Sciences Division.

 On April 2, 2020 the four divisions of ESRL were elevated to recognize four laboratories with authorities and functions equal to other laboratories in OAR and to properly reflect their world class recognition.
 The Chemical Sciences Division (CSD) became the Chemical Sciences Laboratory (CSL), and ESRL was titled as the Earth System Research Laboratories.
 Learn More